woodrush/lambda-8cc/README.md

 Based on LambdaVM, I built lambda-8cc by porting the C compiler [8cc](https://github.com/rui314/8cc) written in C by [Rui Ueyama](https://github.com/rui314) to LambdaVM.
 This is done by compiling 8cc's C source code to an assembly for LambdaVM.
-To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastrucuture written by [Shinichiro Hamaji](https://github.com/shinh) to build a C compiler for LambdaVM, which I used to compile 8cc itself.
+To do this, I modified the [ELVM](https://github.com/shinh/elvm) infrastructure written by [Shinichiro Hamaji](https://github.com/shinh) to build a C compiler for LambdaVM, which I used to compile 8cc itself.

-The entire monolithic 40MB lambda calculus term is solely handled by this tiny virtual machine to run lambda-8cc.
+The entire monolithic 40MB lambda calculus term is handled solely by this tiny virtual machine to run lambda-8cc.

 ## Detailed Usage
 ### Compilation Options
-lambda-8cc's full features can be used by passing compilation options.
+You can use lambda-8cc's full features by passing compilation options.
 Being written in lambda calculus, naturally, lambda-8cc's compilation options are written in lambda calculus terms as well.

 Compilation options are used by applying an optional term as `(lambda-8cc option)` beforehand of the input.
 This changes the behavior of the lambda term `lambda-8cc` so that it accepts/produces a different input/output format.

 Here are the full list of lambda-8cc's compilation options: